MSantoso52/ELT_dbt_on_PostgreSQL/README.md

 This project to demonstrate data transformation using dbt.

 # *Problem To Be Solved*
+* The project addresses the challenges associated with traditional data transformation (ELT) processes, which often suffer from:
+* Complexity and Maintenance: Transformation logic is typically scattered across unwieldy stored procedures, views, or custom scripts, making it hard to understand, debug, and update.
+* Lack of Quality Control: Traditional SQL transformation lacks built-in mechanisms for testing, documentation, and data quality checks, leading to unreliable data products
+* Poor Code Management: Transformations are often not version-controlled or modular, making collaboration difficult. dbt solves this by enforcing software engineering best practices (like modularity, version control, and testing) on the data transformation layer, treating SQL as testable, deployable code.

 # *Business Impact*
+Implementing data transformation with dbt provides direct and measurable business benefits:
+* Reliable Decision-Making: By enforcing data quality tests and documentation, dbt ensures the resulting data models (e.g., customer revenue metrics) are accurate and trustworthy, leading to better, evidence-based business decisions.
+* Faster Time-to-Insight: Automated transformations and dependency management accelerate the process of turning raw data into valuable business metrics, allowing reporting and analytics to be updated quickly.
+* Data Governance and Auditing: The project's structure automatically tracks data lineage—showing how raw data becomes a final metric.
+This is crucial for compliance and auditing.

 # *Business Leverage*
+The use of dbt creates significant organizational leverage by transforming the data workflow:
+* Increased Data Team Agility: Data engineers and analysts become more productive by writing simple, modular SQL SELECT statements instead of complex DDL/DML scripts.
+They can iterate on transformation logic faster, responding quickly to new business requirements.
+* Enabling Self-Service Analytics: The project results in clean, validated, and highly structured data marts (like the customerrevenue table).
+This stable foundation allows business users and data analysts to directly query these final tables for reporting and ad-hoc analysis, reducing their dependency on the data engineering team and enabling true self-service BI.
+* Reduced Cloud/Database Costs: dbt promotes efficient, SQL-based transformations, allowing the database (PostgreSQL in this case) to perform the heavy lifting, which is often more scalable and cost-effective than running transformations outside the warehouse.

 # *Project Flow*
 1. Install dbt on the system